loic-sharma/loic-sharma.github.io/_posts/2016-01-10-university-reflections.md

 ## So was it worth it?

 To be honest, I don't know!
-But at least thanks to Michigan I got myself a fancy degree and a job at Microsoft.
+But at least thanks to Michigan I got myself a fancy degree and a job.